johnmarktaylor91/torchlens/README.md

-contact me via [twitter](https://twitter.com/johnmark_taylor), or post on the [issues](https://github.com/johnmarktaylor91/torchlens/issues) or [discussion](https://github.com/johnmarktaylor91/torchlens/discussions) page for this GitHub repository, if you have any questions, comments, or suggestions.
+contact me via [twitter](https://twitter.com/johnmark_taylor), or post on the [issues](https://github.com/johnmarktaylor91/torchlens/issues) or [discussion](https://github.com/johnmarktaylor91/torchlens/discussions) page for this GitHub repository, if you have any questions, comments, or suggestions (or if you'd be interested in collaborating!).